Protocols for Packet Quantum Network Intercommunication: Transport Layer: Quantum Transmission Control Protocol

-The steps 1, 2 establish the classical and quantum connections for one direction and it is acknowledged.
-The steps 2, 3 establish the quantum connection for the other direction and it is acknowledged.
-With these, a full-duplex quantum communication is established.
+The classical and quantum connections for one direction are created by steps 1) and 2) and they are acknowledged.
+The classical and quantum connections for the other direction are created by steps 2) and 3) and they are acknowledged.
+Consequently a full-duplex quantum communication is established.
+The detailed operations of hosts $A$ and $B$ in the quantum three-way handshake protocol are summarized in Protocols \ref{qR1} and \ref{qR2}, respectively.

-\textbf{Data transfer}
+\subsection{Data transfer}

-A reason that the classical TCP works well is because classical information can be correctly read and copied.
-When one party sends something to the other, it will keep a copy until it gets acknowledged by the recipient.
-In a variety of circumstances, a sender may automatically retransmit the data using the retained copy.